rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 ## <a name="appends" href="javascript:history.back()"></a>Appendices

-These appendices are _not intended to be read_ from A-Z. Rather, they might be useful to answer particular questions like “What readings should I assign this week?” or “What are some talking points I can draw on in case tonight’s discussion comes to a halt?”
+These appendices are <u>_not intended to be read_</u> from A-Z. Rather, they might be useful to answer particular questions like “What readings should I assign this week?” or “What are some talking points I can draw on in case tonight’s discussion comes to a halt?”

 * [Appendix 1: Poster for recruitment](https://drive.google.com/file/d/1tmFTUdedwT0Venjx5b8TUbQ_8cNLJxry/view) (**On request, we can also send you the canva template to edit**)
 * [Appendix 2: Reading list](https://docs.google.com/document/d/1hYY0T_OL6CV5vbzM6EPkOoBHqHeoexV1-nsPiLz8fZM/edit?usp=sharing)